ThomasSimonsen20/ProjektkalkulationGit/README.md

 ## Run
 1. Setup Database
-Run the content of `schema.sql` file in MySQL, to create the `AlphaSolutions` database.
+Run the content of `schema.sql` file (located under resources in the ProjektKalkulation directory) in MySQL, to create the `AlphaSolutions` database.
 Then run the content of `data.sql` file in MySQL, to create fill the database with test data.

 2. Create application.properties